-For 2018, municipal long-term issuance was 17% lower compared to 2017 with \$338 billion of issuance.
-For year-to-date 2019, municipal long-term negotiated issuance is relatively flat compared to the same time period in 2018 with \$244 billion of issuance.
-Prior to the Tax Reform Bill of 2018, a majority of municipal issuance over the past few years has been issued for refundings to capitalize on low interest rates, which is evidenced by the amount of new money issuance for 2017 - \$181 billion, or 44% of the total \$326 billion of long-term issuance - versus eleven years ago - in 2007, \$274 billion, or 64% of the total \$429 billion of issuance, was for new money projects.
+For 2019, municipal long-term issuance was 31% higher compared to 2018 with \$419 billion of issuance.
+For year-to-date 2020, municipal long-term negotiated issuance is \$119 billion and is up marginally compared to the \$107 billion issued over the same time period in 2019.
+Prior to the Tax Reform Bill of 2018, a majority of municipal issuance over the past few years has been issued for refundings to capitalize on low interest rates, but as rates have reached historic lows new money issuance has grown, which is evidenced by the amount of new money issuance for 2019 - \$262 billion, or 62% of the total \$419 billion of long-term issuance.
 As part of the Tax Reform Bill of 2018, the tax-exempt provision for advance refundings was eliminated, which has affected the volume of refundings - 31% and 38% of municipal issuance was for refundings in 2018 and 2019, respectively.

-Source: Thomson Financial for municipal long-term issuances from January 1, 2016 to September 30, 2019.
+Source: Thomson Financial for municipal long-term issuances from January 1, 2016 to April 30, 2020.